LGBTQ people in prison: LGBT youth prisoners in the United States

 According to some studies, LGBT youth are particularly at risk for arrest and detention.
 Jody Marksamer, Shannan Wilber, and Katayoon Majd, writing on behalf of the Equity Project, a collaboration between Legal Services for Children, the National Center for Lesbian Rights, and the National Juvenile Defender Center, say that LGBT youth are over represented in the populations of youth who are at risk of arrest and of those who are confined in juvenile justice facilities in the United States.

 Many LGBT youth often experience being cast aside from their families and hostile environments while at school.
 The school system fails many LGBT students through their zero-tolerance policy which is meant to protect them but often results in LGBT students being arrested or given harsh disciplinary action.
 According to "Messy, Butch, and Queer: LGBTQ Youth and the School-to-Prison Pipeline", LGBT youth are often blamed for the harassment they receive despite the fact that they are being targeted solely upon their sexual orientation or the way the LGBT students present themselves.

 Queer youth are also socially and economically vulnerable, especially in regards to high rates of homelessness.
 This vulnerability can lead to illegal behavior, and also over policing when homeless, creating an over representation of LGBT youth in prisons.
-See Homelessness among LGBT youth in the United States, and LGBT youth vulnerability.

 A brief by the Center for American Progress found that each year approximately 300,000 gay, trans, and gender nonconforming youth are arrested or detained each year, 60% of whom are Black or Hispanic.
 These queer youth make up 13–15 percent of the juvenile incarceration system, compared to their overall population of 5–7 percent.
 Similar to how transgender adults are often placed into solitary confinement, allegedly for their own protection, these youth are "protected" in the same way.
 Often, however, it is because they are seen as sexual predators rather than potential victims.
 Courts also commonly assign queer youth to sex offender treatment programs even when convicted of a non-sexual crime.
-"As 12% of adjudicated youth in juvenile facilities reported experiencing sexual abuse in 2009” according to a report from the Juvenile Law Center.
+"As 12% of adjudicated youth in juvenile facilities reported experiencing sexual abuse in 2009" according to a report from the Juvenile Law Center.